 Pro Tips

-- It is impossible to get good results without a good instant-read thermometer.
-Extra points for a grill surface thermometer.
+- Getting good results without a good instant-read thermometer is almost impossibleโextra points for a grill surface thermometer.

 - Brine if you have time.
 Be sure to have the breasts completely covered by the brine.

-- Use seasoning of your choice but not with salt if you brine.
+- Use seasoning or marinade of your choice, but not with salt if you brine.ย

-- BBQ sauce is ok, but I suggest seeing the referenced BBQ recipe in the post.
+- My BBQ chicken breast recipe is referenced in the post.

-- Cook over direct heat with a grill surface temperature of about 450° and hood closed.
+- Cook over direct heat with a grill surface temperature of about 450ยฐ and the hood closed.

 To adjust the recipe size:

-Editor's note: Originally published June 7, 2019.
-Updated with expanded options, refreshed photos, and a table of contents to help navigation.
+Editor's note: This article was originally published on June 7, 2019, and has been updated with expanded options, refreshed photos, and a table of contents to help with navigation.

 Dan, Thanks for the article - I've clearly been grilling chicken breasts at too high of a heat.
 Buying a grill surface thermometer tomorrow!